UTD-FAST-Lab/NDSAStudy/README.md

 - Detailed commands to replicate the major results from the paper.
 -->

-***For artifact reviewers:*** These experiments took thousands of hours of machine time to perform.
+***For artifact reviewers:***
-We provide smaller experiments to verify the functionality of the artifact in the `Basic Usage Example` section.
+We provide smaller experiments to verify the functionality of the artifact in the `Basic Usage Example` section, as replicating the major paper results is expected to take thousands of hours of machine time.

 ### Basic Usage Example

 We suggest artifact reviewers use FlowDroid or SOOT, as these tools are relatively faster and more likely to exhibit nondeterministic behaviors compare to other tools, which tend to be slower to build, require significant system memory, or are challenging for capturing nondeterminism.

 We have provided small versions of the Droidbench and CATS Microbenchmark under the names `icse25-ezbench` and `icse25-ezcats`, respectively.
-These benchmarks each contain one program which exhibited nondeterministic behaviors:
+These benchmarks each contain one program that exhibited nondeterministic behaviors:

 - `icse25-ezbench` contains *JavaThread2.apk*.
 - `icse25-ezcats` contains *TC1.jar*.